iuliiabobrova/tinkoff-mayak/README.md

 * `/broadcast` — send message to all users (admin command)
 * `/export_users` — bot sends you info about your users in .csv file (admin command)
 * `/stats` — show basic bot stats
-* `/ask_for_location` — log user location when received and reverse geocode it to get country, city, etc.

 Check out our [Wiki](https://github.com/ohld/django-telegram-bot/wiki) for more info.